Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ```

 If run the command above, you will notice that it will output almost 3000 lines
 of "undefined symbol" errors.
-That is because the rust library that we build is
+That is because the Rust library that we build is
-static linked to the rust standard library, that in turn depends on some
+static linked to the Rust standard library, that in turn depends on some
 libraries provided by the OS.

 One way of fixing the error is by finding all libraries that define all the